BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 ```

 As both versions are written for `Ivy` I can inform you that there are also several other libs out there for `ViewEngine`.

 There is i.e. [ngx-take-until-destroy](https://www.npmjs.com/package/ngx-take-until-destroy) and [ngx-auto-unsubscribe](https://www.npmjs.com/package/ngx-auto-unsubscribe) from [@NetanelBasal](https://twitter.com/NetanelBasal)

+---

 With this information, we could stop here and start avoiding reactive programming like a pro. ;)

-But lets have a last section to give a bit reason for reactive programming.
+But let's have the last section to give a bit reason for reactive programming.

 ## The reason for reactive programming